-- 5. Repair or replace all damaged parts. - 6.
-Store the flight battery apart from the aircraft and monitor the battery charge. - 7.
-Make note of the flight conditions and flight plan results, planning for future flights.
+1 1 Disconnect the flight battery from the ESC (Required for Safety and battery life).
+5 Repair or replace all damaged parts.
+2 Power OFF the transmitter.
+6 Store the flight battery apart from the aircraft and monitor the battery charge.
+3 Remove the flight battery from the aircraft.
+7 Make note of flight conditions and flight plan results, planning for future flights.
+4 Recharge the flight battery.